coderLMN/coderStory/README.md

 A novel about a group of programmers who run a startup.

-For introduction and download link, please go to (page) [https://coderlmn.github.io/coderStory/] .
+For introduction and download link, please go to this [page](https://coderlmn.github.io/coderStory/) .

 简介
 -----------